1965 in the Vietnam War: May

 Presidential adviser and future Secretary of Defense Clark Clifford in a letter to President Johnson said, "I believe our ground forces in South Vietnam should be kept to a minimum, consistent with the protection of our installations and property in that country ...
 This could be a quagmire.
 It could turn into an open end commitment on our part that would take more and more ground troops, without a realistic hope of ultimate victory."

+Four hundred VC attacked Phu Long village, 7km north of Phan Thiết inflicting 60 casualties on the defenders.